CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ## Generating a client-side Auditing Library

-In order to use CAF Auditing you must first define the audit events in an Audit Event Definition File.
+As discussed above, in order to use CAF Auditing you must first define the audit events in an Audit Event Definition File.
 After you have created the definition file you can use it to generate a client-side library to make it easier to raise the defined audit events.

 Technically you do not need to generate a client-side library in order to use CAF Auditing; you could use the caf-audit module directly, but generating a client-side library should make it easier and safer to raise events, as it should mean that each event can be raised with a single type-safe call.
 Here is a sample Maven project file that generates a client-side auditing library: